What to Expect on a Sunday Morning

 ACCESS:

-There is lots of parking, including two handicapped parking spaces on the drive that loops around in front of the entry.
+There is lots of parking, including four handicapped parking spaces on the drive that loops around in front of the entry.
 Those for whom walking is difficult may get dropped off at the door.
 The building is wheelchair accessible and there are two handicapped restrooms in the education wing.
-Assisted listening devices are available for the hearing impaired (just ask a greeter or an usher).
 Large-print hymnals are available from the ushers as well.

 ARRIVAL: